 I encourage you to reflect on your own week.
 Did you slip-up?
 If so, rather than beat yourself up for it, hit PAUSE and bring curiosity to that moment.
 Spend some time reflecting on it.
 Back-track the course of events.
 Get to the root of what started the slip-up in the first place.
 Identify the key take-away points.
 Use this information to FORGIVE yourself.
 Recognize which factors drive you down the “slip-up” road, and which ones keep you on track of your healthy habits and goals.

-How can use this information to become successful this week?
+How can you use this information to become successful this week?

 Share your discoveries with the Facebook Community!